CNES/aviso-fes/README.md

 [fes_slev.py](examples/fes_slev.py) and [fes_uv.py](examples/fes_uv.py)
 illustrates the calculation of the global tide map and tidal velocities.

-# Coming Library Update

-This version of the library will no longer be updated.
-The new code under development is designed to handle the new finite element grids of FES2022.
-The new code can be accessed in the [develop](https://github.com/CNES/aviso-fes/tree/develop) branch.
-It will become official at the end of this year.
-For now, we do not provide support for this new version.

 # BIBLIOGRAPHY

 * Lyard, F. H., Carrere, L., Fouchet, E., Cancet, M., Greenberg, D.,